Scores - AMIR:

-2. Per-section scores - in order to compare the scores of examinees who took different versions of the test or took the test on different dates, the raw scores of each of the three sections comprising the test are converted to a uniform scale.
+2. Calculating test scores - Two of the three test sections are used determine the score (see how the test sections are used).
+In order to compare the scores of examinees who took different versions of the test or took the test on different dates, the raw scores of those two sections are converted to scores on a uniform scale.

 3. Final AMIR score - the section scores are used to calculate the final score of the test.

 The final scores of the AMIR test are on a scale from 50 to 150.